On/Off-Ramp, and cross-chain Swap via CeFi

 Considerations

-• In this example, you are performing bridging via a connected account for yourself, not for a third-party recipient.
+• In this example, you perform bridging via a connected account for yourself, not for a third-party recipient.
 Therefore, both the originator and beneficiary use "participantRelationshipType": "FirstParty", and no additional PII data is required.

-• Since the source of this order is a Vault Account, once the provider receives the order request, a transfer is automatically initiated from your Vault Account to the provider's connected account on Scrypt.
+• Since the source of this order is a Vault Account, once the provider receives the order request, a transfer will automatically be initiated from your Vault Account to the provider's connected account on Scrypt.
 This transfer is governed by the workspace's Transfer Policy, just like any other transfer in Fireblocks.

 Order Tracking & Monitoring